NanoClem/Py-Redis-pubsub/README.md

 <p align="justify">
 This command gives you all members which are within the radius of given coords.
 It only needs coords (long, lat) of a city, a radius (either in meter/km/miles/feet) and some optional parameter such as WITHCOORD/WITHDIST to diplsay informations about job ads.
 </p>

+## Further on
+Since you want to cover as much possibilties as you can, you decided to lead additionnal researches to suggest other solutions to your customer if they are more suitable.

+### Geospatial in other main DBMS